-The main cause of keratosis pilaris is an excess buildup of keratin, a hair protein that protects your skin.
+The main cause of keratosis pilaris, or chicken skin, is an excess buildup of keratin, a hair protein that protects your skin.
 Cells continue to collect rather than flake off as they normally should.
 This overabundance of cells plugs your skin’s pores and blocks the openings that hairs grow through.
-Once the hair is trapped, it pushes the skin up, creating the bumps.
+Once the hair is trapped, it pushes the skin up, creating the red bumps.
 The excess keratin usually plugs several pores, building patches of bumpy skin.

 While most people show signs of keratosis pilaris at some point, genetic predispositions increase the likelihood of developing the condition.
 Fair skin and family histories of disorders, such as eczema and asthma, can predict the condition.

 Some lifestyle and environmental factors can affect your susceptibility to developing symptoms.
 The condition is more common in people who suffer from dry skin or obesity.
 Women can also experience it during pregnancy.
 Flare-ups tend to occur during the winter when the air is dry, while the summer can bring some relief.

 How to get rid of keratosis pilaris

 Keratosis pilaris can go untreated and not cause any severe health problems.
 While innocuous, those patches of chicken skin can cause patients to be self-conscious of their appearance.
 Fortunately, there are solutions to improve your skin, including home remedies, prescription creams and dermatological treatments.